tim-metzler/website/content/authors/admin/_index.md

 superuser: true
 title:
 ---
+“Life moves pretty fast.
+If you don't stop and look around once in a while, you could miss it.”

-I am Tim Metzler, a sociology student at the University of Bielefeld.
-My research interests include sociology of work, econometrics and quantitative research methods in general.
+I am Tim Metzler, a sociology student at the University of Bielefeld and you found my website.
+Take a look around and you will find some projects I am working on.
+My interests include sociology of work, econometrics and quantitative research methods in general.
 {style="text-align: justify;"}